 However, it is not just the homes of the fuel poor that need upgrading.
 Whilst these homes are most in need, the impact of leaky homes on energy bills and carbon emissions across the country is substantial.
 We were pleased to see that the Government has set out a phased approach to improving the housing stock in various documents with an aspiration ‘for as many homes as possible to be EPC Band C by 2035 where practical, cost-effective and affordable’.
 Whilst we welcome this aspiration, we believe that it should be enshrined in law and for this reason we are promoting the Domestic Properties (Minimum Energy Performance) Bill.

 The Domestic Properties (Minimum Energy Performance) Bill has two dimensions.
 Firstly, it requires the Secretary of State for Business, Energy and Industrial Strategy to prepare a plan to bring all fuel-poor homes up to energy performance certificate band C by 2030 as set out in the Clean Growth Strategy.
 Secondly, it will address those not classified as fuel poor.
 We recognise that the task of addressing all properties is a more challenging one, so a staged approach has been taken with the target set in 2035 which is aligned with the Government’s own ambition.
+We have costed this and produced two balance sheets to demonstrate how the programme could be revenue neutral.

 The Bill will also require the Minister to maximise new and innovative technologies and to consider how best they can be utilised to realise the Bill’s aims.
 The introduction of such a Bill will help to provide certainty to industry, to investors and to homeowners encouraging them to invest in low carbon, energy efficient and sustainable solutions.